Teaching and learning in reading & writing

-Reading is at the heart of our curriculum at Parklands.
-Alongside our phonics scheme, we aim to encourage a love of reading and a passion for knowledge and books.
-Children across school, are encouraged to bring home books to read for pleasure, as well as using them to practise their reading skills.
+Reading is at the heart of our curriculum.
+Alongside our phonics scheme (Read, Write, Inc), we encourage a love of reading and a passion for knowledge and books.
+Children across school, are encouraged to take home books to read for pleasure, as well as using them to practice their reading skills.

 All children read to an adult at least once a week and as part of this session they are given an opportunity to talk about the book and answer questions.
-We use a reading scheme called Accelerated Reader, which ensures that children are reading books that will help them to continue to develop their skills.
+We use a reading online program called Accelerated Reader, which ensures that children are reading books at their level that will help them to continue to develop their skills.

 At times, children read as part of a whole class session; as well as in small groups.
-This is called shared and guided reading.
-In these sessions there is lots of group discussion which helps children to understand what is happening in books and to look at the author’s word choices.
+This is called Shared and Guided Reading.
+In these sessions there’s lots of group discussion to help children understand more about the book itself as well as how it’s written.
+This is called ‘reading as a reader’ and ‘reading as a writer’.

 A love of reading is promoted in the classrooms in a range of ways.
-We read and explore a range of high quality texts that are recommended by Literacy Counts English Consultants.
-These texts are the basis for English lessons.
-In the summer term, Classes study an author such as William Shakespeare, Roald Dahl and David Walliams who they focus on to promote and celebrate literature.
+We read and explore a range of high quality texts which form the basis of our English lessons.
+In the summer term, classes study an author such as William Shakespeare or Roald Dahl who they focus on to promote and celebrate literature.
+Additionally, we have introduced ‘Non-Fiction Fridays’ during which we children are immersed in a wide range of fact books to enhance their learning in the wider curriculum.

 In Nursery & Reception, children are supported via a range of activities to develop the motor skills required to be efficient writers.
-Activities include Dough Gym and Funky Fingers sessions.
-Children are encouraged to mark make using a variety of materials both in the classroom and beyond, including in the outdoor environment.
+Activities include Dough and Funky Fingers sessions.
+Children are encouraged to mark make using a variety of materials both in the classroom and beyond.
 As children progress through Foundation Stage, they receive guidance on letter formation.
 Displays, prompts, resources and examples of writing can be found throughout the indoor and outdoor classroom environments to promote these skills and motivate pupils.

 Writing is taught using a variety of strategies based on concepts of imitation, innovation and invention.
 When children begin work on a particular genre, they are provided with opportunities to become familiar with the features of the genre by examining samples of writing.
 They gain an understanding of the language and structural features which, for example, make a story a story!